shailshouryya/yt-videos-list/README.md

-# Automate a Videos List Creation for a YouTube Channel
+# Automate a videos list creation for a YouTube channel
 **TABLE OF CONTENTS**
 <br>[Quick Start](./README.md#Quick-Start)
 <br>[Running the package from the python interpreter](./README.md#Running-the-package-from-the-python-interpreter)